jamespfennell/hoard/README.md

 ## Introduction
 Hundreds of transit authorities worldwide freely distribute realtime information about their trains, buses and other services using a variety of formats, principally the General Transit Feed Specification (GTFS) format.
-This real time data is primarily designed to help their customers plan their journeys in the moment, however when aggregated over a period of time it becomes an extensive data set that
+This realtime data is primarily designed to help their customers plan their journeys in the moment, however when aggregated over a period of time it becomes an extensive data set that
 	can be used to answer interesting questions.
-Such data could be used to evaluate past performance ('what percentage of trains arrived on time at Penn Station between 5pm and 7pm?') or improve the transit authority's realtime predictions (using techniques from data science).
+Such data could be used to evaluate past performance ('what percentage of trains arrived on time at Penn Station between 5pm and 7pm?') or improve the transit authority's realtime predictions (a question in the realm of data science).

 This software was developed in order to aggregate such realtime data.
 The software was designed with the following principles in mind: